Cardiff Bay Walking Tour - 2 hour walk a with a Blue Badge Guide, small groups - maximum 10

 The walk will take in the Pier House, The Senedd-Welsh Parliament, Norwegian Church, Mermaid Quay, Mount Stuart Graving Docks, Bute Street, Mount Stuart Square, Coal Exchange and Canal Park.

-Cardiff City Walking Tour -2 hour walk with a professional guide, small groups - maximum 7
+Cardiff City Walking Tour -2 hour walk with a Blue Badge Guide, small groups - maximum 10

 This tour explores the ‘Avenues and Alleyways’ of Cardiff City Centre, uncovering its nooks and crannies and its inner secrets.
 Discover Cardiff’s rich and varied history.
 Trace its origins as a modest Roman port, via the influence of the Normans, its prominent role in the court of Elizabeth 1st, the remarkable prosperity of the entrepreneurial Victorian era when it dominated the world’s coal industry – culminating in today’s modern, vibrant and cosmopolitan centre, one of Europe’s youngest capital cities.